xs

 Environmental Awareness

-Gen Z, on the other hand, has grown up in an era of climate activism and environmental awareness.
-They are more likely to view public transit, cycling, and walking as essential components of a sustainable lifestyle.
-This generation is also more vocal in advocating for policies that reduce carbon emissions and promote green transportation.
+Gen Z grew up inside the climate conversation.
+They are more likely to treat transit, cycling, and walking as essential parts of a sustainable life rather than nice-to-have alternatives, and they are noticeably more vocal in pressing for policies that cut emissions and expand green transportation.

 Social Equity and Accessibility